Pixocial/AppWheel-Docs/docs/Installation/iOS.md

 pod 'AppWheel'
 ```

-The latest version can be obtained through the official website or by executing pod search AppWheel.
+The latest version can be obtained by executing pod search AppWheel.
  All methods support Swift calls.
 Please add the following sentences to the Bridging-Header file.

 ```Objective-C